xpodev/extype/README.md

 Extending a type will extend it in all modules, not just the one that called the `extend_type_with`, so make sure you don't override an existing function, unless, of course, it is what you want.

-**Note:**
-This does not yet work for magic methods, and we'll might add that as a feature in the future.